Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction: Results

 \subsection{Latent Space Analysis}

-To gain a deeper understanding of our autoencoder's learning dynamics, we utilize PCA to reduce the dimensionality of the latent representations and visualize them in 2D plane.
-This allows us to visually inspect the distribution and relationships between the encoded datapoints.
+To gain a deeper understanding of our autoencoder's learning dynamics, we utilize PCA to reduce the dimensionality of the latent representations ($L=512$) and visualize them in 2D plane.
+This allows us to visually inspect the distribution and relationships between the encoded datapoints, or latent vectors.
 A previous work \cite{videoAE1} demonstrates the capability of Video-Specific Autoencoders to learn a temporally continuous representations without any explicit temporal information.
-Similarly, in this work, we observe that each encoded video forms a continuous trajectory within this PCA space, despite the absence of explicit temporal information (Figure \ref{fig:pca_cm}-c).
-Furthermore, we observe that the trajectories from different videos exhibit a similar direction and shape, often resembling '\textit{U}' or '\textit{W}' shape (Figure \ref{fig:3pca_reg}), potentially because the videos were taken under a strict laboratory setup.
-Given that video autoencoders can learn the repetitive motion present in a video \cite{videoAE1}, we find that datapoints consisting of earlier frames with more intense oscillation patterns (Datapoints 1-3 in Figure \ref{fig:pca_cm}-c) are located close to each other in the PCA space.
-Conversely, datapoints containing the later oscillations in the video, where significant decay of oscillation has taken place, are clustered together but located far from the earlier datapoints (Datapoints 136-138).
-When the training of the autoencoder is augmented with translation and rotation, the trajectories form relatively more complex curves, similar to formation of \textit{distinct modes} in \cite{videoAE1}, compared to training without any augmentation.
+Similarly, in this work, we note that each encoded video forms a continuous trajectory within the 2D PCA space even without explicit temporal information.
+This is exemplified in Figure \ref{fig:pca_b}, where we highlight the trajectory of a 60 vol\% glycerol sample within the entire test dataset (Figure \ref{fig:pca_a} for entire testset).
+Furthermore, we observe that the trajectory from different videos exhibit a similar direction and shape, often resembling '\textit{U}' or '\textit{W}' shape directed from right to left as shown in Figure \ref{fig:pca_b}, potentially because the videos were taken under a strict laboratory setup.
+Given that video autoencoders can learn the repetitive temporal motion present in a video \cite{videoAE1}, we find that datapoints consisting of earlier frames with more intense oscillation patterns (Light blue 'X's in Figure \ref{fig:pca_b}) are located close to each other in the 2D PCA Space.
+Conversely, datapoints containing the later oscillations in the video (Magenta 'X's in Figure \ref{fig:pca_b}), where significant decay of oscillation has taken place, are clustered together but located far from the earlier datapoints.
+Lastly, when the training of the autoencoder is augmented with translation and rotation (See Section \ref{subsec:autoencoder}), the trajectories form relatively more complex curves, similar to formation of \textit{distinct modes} in \cite{videoAE1}, compared to training without any augmentation.